-- (a) Except where electronic filing is required by Supreme Court Rule 9, materials to be filed with the Court may, but need not, be filed electronically. - (b) A party filing materials electronically shall do so pursuant to Supreme Court Rule 9 and the "Supreme Court of Illinois Electronic Filing Procedures and User Manual," which is here incorporated by reference.
-However, the party filing the materials shall not provide any paper copies. - (c) Where materials are not filed electronically, the materials must be directed to the Clerk's Office by personal delivery, or by U.S. Mail or third-party commercial carrier, at the following address:
+- (a) Except where electronic filing is required by Supreme Court Rule 9, materials to be filed with the Court may, but need not, be filed electronically. - (b) A party filing materials electronically shall do so pursuant to Supreme Court Rule 9 and the "Supreme Court of Illinois Electronic Filing Procedures and User Manual," which is here incorporated by reference, except as provided in subsection (c) of this Local Rule. - (c) Where a party files a brief electronically, the electronically filed brief shall be considered the official original.
+The party shall provide the Clerk's Office with five duplicate paper copies, which shall be received in the Clerk's Office within five days of the electronic notification generated upon acceptance of the electronically filed brief.
+Each paper copy shall be a printed version of the electronically filed brief, bearing the Clerk's electronic file stamp, and shall be printed one-sided and securely bound on the left side in a manner that does not obstruct the text.
+The paper copies shall comply with all applicable Supreme Court Rules, including the color-cover requirement in Supreme Court Rule 341.
+A party shall not provide paper copies of any other materials filed electronically. - (d) Where materials are not filed electronically, the materials must be directed to the Clerk's Office by personal delivery, or by U.S. Mail or third-party commercial carrier, at the following address: